Welcome to today's edition of the Rush 24-7 podcast.

 We need some inflation.

-Kim Jong-ill says, no, I'm fine.
+Kim Jong-il says, nope, I'm fine.

-Would you play the role of space alien and attack us so we could really, really ramp up and fix our economy in 18 months.
+Would you play the role of space alien and attack us so we could really, really ramp up and fix our economy in 18 months?

-So what is Krugman say?
+So what does Krugman say?

-Krugman is really putting the nail in the coffin that the new deal ended the depression.
+Krugman is really putting the nail in the coffin that the New Deal ended the Depression.

-What Krugman's actually admitting here is that World War II, well, and he doesn't, I don't think he's aware of what he's doing.
+What Krugman's actually admitting here is that World War II, and he doesn't, I don't think he's aware of what he's doing.

-But Krugman's saying, give war a chance.
+But Krugman's saying, give war a chance whether some space aliens or wherever.

 But that's the trick.